Discovering Your German Ancestors

 The more you can learn about your ancestors before you go, the more fruitful your search will be.
 The first place to seek information is directly from members of your family.
 Even relatives who don't know any family history may have documents stored away that can help with your sleuthing—old letters, wills, diaries, photo albums, birth and death certificates, and Bibles or other religious books can be great sources of information.
 The first crucial facts you’ll need are the name of your ancestor; his or her date of birth, marriage, or death; town or city of origin in Germany; date of emigration; ship on which he or she emigrated; and where in America he or she settled.

 The spelling of your family name may not be consistent through time.
-Over the course of history varying rates of literacy in Germany meant that the spelling of names evolved through recent centuries.
-And on arrival in the States many names changed again to make them more familiar to American ears.
+Over the course of history varying rates of literacy in Germany meant that the spelling of names evolved through the centuries.
+And on arrival in the States, many names were changed again to make them more familiar to American ears.

 On the Ground in Germany